maxwellsdm1867/spikeTriggeredMoments/UNIVERSAL_FUNCTION_GUIDE.md

 ### Common Issues

 1. **Function Not Found**
-   - Ensure `getNaturalImagePatchFromLocation2_universal.m` is in your MATLAB path
+   - Ensure `getNaturalImagePatchFromLocation_universal.m` is in your MATLAB path
    - From Python: Check that the directory is added to MATLAB engine path

 2. **Image Files Not Found**